Alexandrkoptev/docker_php_mysql_nginx/README.md

-1 Download and unzip the WordPress package if you haven't already.
+<p>1 Download and unzip the WordPress package if you haven't already.
 2 Copy the WordPress files to the code folder.
-2 Run command - sudo docker-compose up --build
+2 Run command - sudo docker-compose up --build</p>